Nashville metro

 Yes.
 Middle Tennessee sits inside an active tornado corridor and EF-1+ events are a recurring exposure.
 Tornado-strength wind exceeds the warranty envelope of any residential roof, but the right install spec — Class H wind rating, six-nail pattern, ring-shank deck-attachment, ridge-cap upgrade — meaningfully improves performance in EF-0 through EF-2 events and reduces damage propagation when the roof itself isn't the failure point.

-What roof material is best for Nashville?
+Which roof material works for Nashville?

 For most homeowners: an architectural asphalt shingle with a 110+ mph wind rating, six-nail install pattern, and full balanced attic ventilation.
 Class 4 impact rating is a reasonable upgrade given middle Tennessee's mixed hail exposure.
 Standing-seam metal is the longer-lifecycle choice for stay-forever owners and contemporary architecture.